-The examination will test the practical application of the student’s technical knowledge in case study situations.
-Risk management analysis skills are also examined.
+The examination will test practical application of your technical knowledge in case study situations.
+You will also be tested on your risk management analysis skills.

 Short Answer Questionnaire

 This two hour examination contains short answer questions covering all areas of Property and Casualty insurance.
-The examination will test the technical knowledge of the candidate.
+The examination will test your technical knowledge.

 Option 1 - Oral Examination:

-This ninety minute examination is the closest “true to life” test to which a Canadian professional Property and Casualty insurance broker can be challenged.
-Candidates prepare an insurance proposal based on client information provided.
-They will be orally tested by a panel on the proposal they have presented, and will be examined from both a client and underwriting perspective.
+This ninety minute examination is the closest “true to life” test to which you, as a Canadian professional Property and Casualty insurance broker can be challenged.
+You will prepare an insurance proposal based on client information provided.
+You will be orally tested by a panel on the proposal you have presented, and will be examined from both a client and underwriting perspective.

 Option 2 - Survey Examination:

-This five hour open book examination assesses the Candidate’s ability to prepare a written survey based on an insurance proposal from a client’s perspective.
+This five hour open book examination assesses your ability to prepare a written survey based on an insurance proposal from a client’s perspective.